agaesnk/cheat-notes/MEAN Project Setup.md

 module.exports = router;
 ```

+**NOTE**: Do not just copy the code, but understand what's happening here!

-### Create the model
+#### Create the model

-We need to create the model we'll be using in our database:
+We need to create the model we'll be using in our database.
+In this case, it will be our model for our users to be stored:

 + in `models/user.js`:

 ```javascript
 'use strict';

 const mongoose = require("mongoose");